-Developed by Holy Cow Consulting, every CAT survey starts with 96 questions (86 base questions, 4 Covid-19 Questions, and 6 the Iowa UMC adds to learn more about every United Methodist Church in Iowa).
+Developed by Holy Cow Consulting, every CAT survey starts with 92 questions (86 base questions and 6 the Iowa UMC adds to learn more about every United Methodist Church in Iowa).
 Additionally, the church can add a module or write its own questions with the maximum survey length of 100 questions.
-Common supplemental modules include:
+Supplemental modules include:

-- Strategic Planning Module – identify if people believe in your current mission and vision.
+- Strategic Planning Module – identify if people current believe in your current mission and vision.
+(5 questions)